AVO System Designed to Protect Victims

 The AVO or ADVO notice is then required to be served on the person who is accused of instigating the violence or the threat of violence (now called the defendant).
 The notice will include a court date that he or she is required to attend as well as the conditions of the AVO or ADVO.

-Leading up to the first court date, the prosecution is required to serve a brief on the defendant or their legal representative that includes the alleged facts, a copy of the victim’s statement and any video/photographs that the prosecution may rely on.
+Leading up to the first court date, the prosecution is required to serve a brief on the defendant or their legal representative that includes the alleged facts.

-When a defendant attends Court on the designated court date, they are required to enter a plea of guilty or not guilty.
+When a defendant attends Court on the designated court date, they are required to enter either “accept” the proposed order or “contest” the proposed order.

-If the defendant pleads guilty, the matter will proceed to a sentence, whereby a magistrate will determine the conditions of the AVO or ADVO as well as the length of time it will be in place.
+If the defendant accepts the proposed order, the matter will determine the conditions of the AVO or ADVO as well as the length of time it will be in place.

-If the defendant pleads not guilty, the matter will be listed for hearing and the defendant will then be required to serve any evidence that they intend to rely on in the hearing.
+If the defendant contests the proposed order, the matter will be listed for hearing and the defendant will then be required to serve any evidence that they intend to rely on in the hearing.

 At the hearing, the prosecution and defendant will be required to make their argument (also known as submissions) as to why the AVO or ADVO should/shouldn’t be dismissed.